 When assessing their high-end estimate for a settlement, insurers will look at the concrete special damages and then multiply them by a variable between 1.5 and 5.
 This variable represents their estimation for the severity of the injury, the intensity of the needed treatment, and the projected recovery period.
 The amount of lost income is then added to this total.

 For example, Michelle had a piece of plaster fall on her head from a building kept in a negligent state of repair.
 She receives a deep, painful laceration on her forehead that required several stitches and left a disfiguring scar.
 On the other hand, her recovery is quick, she is able to participate in most activities, and other than the scar there are no measurable permanent effects.
 Michelle may, therefore, have her total medical costs of $2,500 multiplied by the minimum 1.5 number to equal $3,750 in special and general damages plus her amount of lost income.

-On the other hand, if a larger piece of plaster fell on Michelle’s head, causing brain damage and leading to Parkinson’s-like mobility issues after she recovered from a four-day coma, the insurer may multiply the costlier treatment of $125,000 by 4 to equal $500,000 plus lost income.
+However, if a larger piece of plaster fell on Michelle’s head, causing brain damage and leading to mobility issues after she recovered from a four-day coma, the insurer may multiply the costlier treatment of $125,000 by 4 to equal $500,000 plus lost income.

 These are just hypothetical examples, but they illustrate how the severity of the injury and the relative suffering of the victim can affect the total settlement amount offered.
-Since some of these factors like personal suffering are subjective, requiring evidence and argumentative weight to defend them, a Winston-Salem personal injury attorney can potentially help their client obtain a higher amount of compensation.
+Since some of these factors like personal suffering are subjective, requiring evidence and argumentative weight to defend them, a personal injury lawyer in Salisbury can potentially help their client obtain a higher amount of compensation.

-If you have been injured and need help representing your injury claim, contact the Lewis & Keller now to receive a free consultation and to potentially start asserting your claim today.
+If you have been injured in North Carolina and need help representing your injury claim, contact Lewis & Keller now to receive a free consultation and to potentially start asserting your claim today.